-The downstream processing and use of natural resources produced and sold by mining companies (i.e. outside the companies' boundaries) can be very emissionsintensive.
-Emissions from the burning of thermal and metallurgical coal and the processing of iron and bauxite ores are estimated to be on average 10x greater than the associated operational emissions and can be up to 30x greater [23].
-Therefore, we include product related emissions in the company assessments.
+The downstream processing and use of natural resources produced and sold by mining companies (i.e. outside the companies' boundaries) can be very emissions-intensive.
+Emissions from the burning of thermal and metallurgical coal and the processing of iron and bauxite ores are estimated to be on average 10x greater than the associated operational emissions from mining and can be up to 30x greater [23].